pkuliyi2015/multidiffusion-upscaler-for-automatic1111/README.md

 - **Wide Image Generation (txt2img)**
   - txt2img panorama generation, as mentioned in MultiDiffusion.
-    - All tiles shares the same prompt currently.
+    - All tiles share the same prompt currently.
     - **So please use simple positive prompts to get good results**, otherwise the result will be pool.
     - We are urgently working on the rectangular & fine-grained prompt control.